The Best Surety Bond Companies for 2026

 In that regard, it’s worth remembering first that surety bonds are not the same as insurance.
 This is because surety bonds do not necessarily protect the principal’s interests—instead, principals retain financial risk associated with project failures, and surety bonds represent a promise to obligees to complete a job under the conditions promised.
 In sum, this means that surety bonds for construction will cover financial harm coming from one party not meeting their obligations on a project.
 This includes situations like a contractor failing to complete a project for a project owner, a contractor failing to pay their subcontractors for work completed, or a supplier not providing the materials they promised.

 Surety bonds will not cover every situation like those listed above, however.
-Sureties frequently decline to cover certain types of projects that they deem too risky (or just have a hard time accurately gauging the risk for).
-Some common examples of projects that surety bonds will not cover include:
+Sureties may decline to cover certain types of projects that they deem too risky or difficult to underwrite.
+Some common examples of projects that are more difficult to bond include:

-- Overseas projects: Construction projects in other countries may have different requirements for licensure and bonding that are difficult for sureties to manage.
+- Overseas projects: Construction projects in other countries have different legal and licensure requirements that require specialized international surety markets.

 The Pros & Cons of Construction Bonds

-The main beneficiaries are obligees, usually the project owner.
-The pros for obligees are that the bonding process often weeds out underqualified or risky contractors because sureties will decline to cover them and that the surety will fulfill the contract if the contractor fails to meet their obligations.
+The primary beneficiaries include the obligee (typically the project owner) as well as subcontractors and suppliers who are protected by payment bonds.
+The pros for obligees are that the bonding process weeds out underqualified or risky contractors and that the surety provides a guarantee that the contract will be fulfilled—or that the owner will be compensated up to the bond’s penal sum—if the contractor fails to meet their obligations.

 For a contractor, this means that they may be more limited in the types of jobs they can get, and for the jobs they do win, they retain the financial risks of project failure.
 However, the upside is that compared to other alternatives like letters of credit, construction bonds tie up less of the business’s capital and have friendlier terms for the principal—most notably that the surety can investigate claims more closely to evaluate their merits.

 One downside for both owners and contractors is the premiums that must be paid to the surety.
-Since sureties collect payment from a principal after paying out a claim, contractors will be on the hook for their failures regardless, but they have to pay a premium to the surety to obtain the bond.
+Because sureties have a right to indemnity—and can often demand collateral from a contractor as soon as a loss is anticipated—contractors remain financially responsible for their failures, while also paying a premium to the surety to obtain the bond.
 This is a slight downside for owners as well because contractors often factor in that cost when submitting a bid, though many consider the trade-off worthwhile in light of the benefits.

 Surety Bond Costs & Premiums

 In many industries, surety bonds are an unavoidable part of doing business.
-It can be a bit of a headache to seek out the bonds required for a project and pay premiums to obtain the right coverage, but doing so is essential for many transactions.
+It can be a bit of a headache to seek out the bonds required for a project and pay premiums to secure the necessary guarantee, but doing so is essential for many transactions.
 But that doesn’t mean that business owners need to break the bank paying for the cost of a bond.

 This section of the guide will lay out the typical range of costs for surety bonds along with the factors that affect rates.
 This information will help you know what to expect as you shop around for surety bonds.